 using unlimited sound resources in any sequential layers.
 User can choose to

 share their custom simulation data across the product community which also means

 users have access to all simulation data that others shared.

 Crafting a user journey when no data is available was not our top priority work of line.

 And we were totally wrong about this.
 It’s like we were saying to our first users

 "our first hand shake with you is not important”.
 Luckily, we learned our mistake early and

 defined a route to make experience more engaging for the first time users.

-if there is an appropriate context.
-We constantly looked for the right context to adapt the
+We looked for the right context to adapt the communication feature and

-boring log into something extraordinary that our users can’t live without.
+boring history log into something that our users can’t live without.